ammu993/Product-Analytics-Customer-Behavior/README.md

 # Product Analytics: Customer Purchase Behavior Analysis Based on Dynamic Daily Duration Insights

 ## Overview
 The project aims to understand how much time it takes for users to make a purchase on a merchandise store's website, from their first arrival until their first purchase on the same day.
-The project focuses on analyzing the dynamic daily duration of purchase sessions to derive actionable insights into user behavior.
+The project focuses on analyzing the dynamic daily purchase duration to derive actionable insights into user behavior.

 ## Project Structure
 The dynamic daily duration analysis was conducted by following these steps:
 + Extract and Calculate:
   * Queried session data to get timestamps for first arrival and first purchase.
-  * Calculated purchase session durations in minutes for each session.
+  * Calculated purchase durations in minutes for each session.
 + Aggregate and Analyze:
-  * Aggregated data to compute daily median purchase session durations.
+  * Aggregated data to compute daily median purchase durations.
   * Conducted device-specific analysis to compare user behavior across desktop, mobile, and tablet.
 + Distribution and Visualization:
   * Analyzed distribution of session durations across different time ranges.